AccessibilityLab/AdaptiveSound/README.md

 ![Status](https://img.shields.io/badge/Version-alpha-brightgreen.svg)
 [![License](https://img.shields.io/badge/License-PolyForm%20Noncommercial%201.0.0-blue.svg)](https://polyformproject.org/licenses/noncommercial/1.0.0/)

+Copyright © 2024 The Regents of the University of Michigan

 This is an alpha version of AdaptiveSound and is still undergoing internal testing.
 Please bear with us as we update this page with new updates 😃

 ## Introduction